akshaykajithkumar/Inventory_management/README.md

 The backend system for order and inventory management implements dynamic pricing based on demand and availability.
 It adheres to the following key features:

--Clean Architecture for maintainability and scalability.
+- Clean Architecture for maintainability and scalability.
--PostgreSQL for efficient data storage.
+- PostgreSQL for efficient data storage.
--Gin Framework for API development.
+- Gin Framework for API development.
--JWT for secure authentication and authorization.
+- JWT for secure authentication and authorization.
--Dependency Injection and Compile-Time Dependency Injection for flexible component integration.
+- Dependency Injection and Compile-Time Dependency Injection for flexible component integration.
 ### Additional Features

 Refresh Token and Access Token: Implemented secure authentication using JWT (JSON Web Tokens) for both access and refresh tokens.
 This ensures enhanced security and improved user experience by allowing seamless access to protected resources.